fusepoolP3/overall-architecture/architectural-principles.md

 that will be used.
 For the interaction of the components the DoW specifies that the server side Java components will use OSGi and that all components must be able to consume and produce RDF through a REST API [DoW 2.1].
-At the kickoff meeting if has been argued that if the component interacting via REST API are small enough componentization via OSGi may not be needed.
+At the kickoff meeting it has been argued that if the component interacting via REST API are small enough componentization via OSGi may not be needed.